EffectOrientedProgramming/book/Chapters/03_Effects_As_A_Way_Forward.md

 This is what we want to teach you in this book.

 The biggest impact on you as a programmer is the requirement for patience.
-With most languages
+With most languages,
-  , the first thing you want to do is figure out how to write "Hello, World!"
-  , then start accumulating the other language features as standalone concepts.
+  the first thing you want to do is figure out how to write "Hello, World!", then start accumulating the other language features as standalone concepts.
 In functional programming we start by examining the impact of each concept on reliability.
 We then combine the smaller concepts, ensuring reliability at each step.